Harmelodic/init-frontend/README.md

 or managed) if you're comfortable with that.

 Want to make an easy-to-manage ecommerce website?
-Use an ecommerce website building & hosting platform (Squarespace, Shopify, etc.).
+Use a website builder / ecommerce building & hosting platform (Squarespace, Shopify, etc.).

 Want to make something more custom / original, either because you're offering a service, or you just want to showcase web development skills?